Vincent Favale: Other work

 Favale wrote (with Frankie Keane) and produced Hereafter, an off-Broadway musical about dealing with the loss of a loved one.
 Favale was inspired to write the musical after the 2003 death of a New Jersey teenager, which brought back memories of dealing with the deaths of two of his brothers as a teenager.
 After raising $60,000 through a Kickstarter campaign, Hereafter opened at the Theater 80 in 2012 to positive reviews.
 A second production was mounted at the Snapple Theater Center in 2014 [11] and was featured on WPIX.
 An Argentine production of Hereafter opened at Buenos Aires’ Metropolitan Sura in 2017.
 Actor and singer Danny Aiello recorded the Hereafter song "Talk To Me," and Favale worked with Aiello on a film version of the musical before Aiello's death in 2019.

 Favale served as a board member for Project Rebirth, the nonprofit organization that released Rebirth, a documentary film about the September 11 attacks that premiered at the Sundance Film Festival in 2011 and received a Peabody Award.

 Favale also wrote Web-Sightings: A Collection of Web Sites We’d Like to See, "one of the first consumer-focused books about the internet," published in 1996 by Pocket Books.

-Favale has volunteered his services with two New Jersey-based grief centers: Good Grief and Common Ground.
-He produced fundraising videos in 2015, 2016 and 2017 for Common Ground in Manalapan, NJ and was honored by Good Grief in Morristown NJ with the Hope Award in October 2012.
+Favale has volunteered his services with two New Jersey–based grief centers: Good Grief and Common Ground.
+He produced fundraising videos in 2015, 2016 and 2017 for Common Ground in Manalapan, New Jersey, and was honored by Good Grief in Morristown, New Jersey, with the Hope Award in October 2012.

 Favale was honored by Fight For Sight at their 2016 "Lights -On" Gala.

-Favale served on the board of the NJ, Asbury Park Music In Film Festival in 2017 and 2018.
+Favale served on the board of the New Jersey, Asbury Park Music In Film Festival in 2017 and 2018.

-Favale served on the board of the Count Basie Theater in Red bank NJ in 2010.
+Favale served on the board of the Count Basie Theater in Red Bank, New Jersey, in 2010.

 Favale was honored by Brooklyn College as Alumnus Of The Year in 2014.

 Personal life

-Favale lives in the Lincroft section of Middletown Township, New Jersey with his wife Debbie Slotin and their son Jonathan.
+Favale lives in the Lincroft section of Middletown Township, New Jersey, with his wife Debbie Slotin and their son Jonathan.